 - property management - responsibility for the maintenance and refurbishment of the Agency's estate

 - programme and project management - managing new developments and legislative requirements in a coordinated way, to ensure that specified benefits and outcomes are delivered

 - business transformation programme – managing and communicating a complex change programme to ensure that DVA continues to deliver excellent services to the public, meets its statutory requirements in an efficient way and supports a multi-skilled, well trained workforce

 - contract management and procurement – acquiring goods and services in accordance with NI Public Procurement Policy; and managing adequate and appropriate contractual arrangements to ensure value for money

 DVA headquarters are in Corporation Street, Belfast.
 There are also 15 driver and vehicle testing centres throughout the province, two satellite driving test centres and a licensing centre in Coleraine, where driver and passenger transport licensing is administered.
 In addition, there are 6 locations across Northern Ireland where customers can sit their driving theory tests.

-- Driver and Vehicle Agency - Strategic Management Board Meetings 2015
+- DVA Strategic Management Board Meetings - December 2011

 - Annual Complaints Report 2015-2016